Varzaneh the gate of Isfahan’s Desert

 Varzaneh with a population of 10,000 is 145 km away from Esfahan in an easterly direction.
 It is a desert city with a hot and dry climate.
-This climate has always had its influence on people's lifestyle there.
-The women wear white chadors, protecting them from the heat, and also badgirs are installed in buildings for airconditioning.
+This climate has always had its influence on people's lifestyles there.
+The women wear white chadors, protecting them from the heat, and also Badgirs(wind-catchers) are installed in buildings for air conditioning.
 The oldest historical site in Varzaneh is its Masjed Jame from the Timurid period (15th century).
 The tile working bears the name of Shahrokh the Timurid (Tamer lane's son).

 No right click